twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **DefaultVendorURLIncluded** – Used with **Default Settings for New Fonts: Vendor URL** in the Personalize tab in `TOPTIONSFORM`.
 Default is off.
 * **DefaultZoomFactor** – Used with **Glyph Edit Window: Open with default zoom factor** in the View tab in `TOPTIONSFORM`.
 * **ExcludeMonospacedFonts** – Used with **When Saving Font Files: Exclude monospaced fonts** in the Font tab in `TOPTIONSFORM`.
 Default is off.
 * **IgnoreHintingData** – Used with **When Opening Font Files: Remove hinting data** in the Font tab in `TOPTIONSFORM`.
 Default is off.
-Recent versions of FontCreator include an automatic hinting utility.
+The program comes with a hinting utility called ttfautohint.
 * **IgnoreUnsupportedTables** – Used with **When Opening Font Files: Remove unsupported tables** in the Font tab in `TOPTIONSFORM`.
 Default is off.
 * **LastUpdateReminderDate** (`LastUpdateCheck` in `HKCU\Updates` in recent versions) is the last update reminder date used when **Startup: Show update reminder** in the General tab in `TOPTIONSFORM` is enabled.
 * **LeftSideBearingExcludeLargeFonts** (version 4.0 until 6.5) – Used with **When Saving Font Files: Set left side bearing point at x=0: Exclude large (1500+) fonts** in the Font tab in `TOPTIONSFORM`.
 Default is on.